BogdanCatalin-Iacob/Tetris/README.md

 -   ### Structure

     -   #### General Information
-        - The website will one page.
+        - The website will have one page.
 The main page will display the Tetris game.
         - The largest part of the tetris game consists of the playfield measuring ten spaces across by twenty spaces down.
 It has other parts explained below.
         - Randomly selected tetrominoes, or shapes consisting of four square blocks, fall from the top of the playfield one at a time.
 Each tetromino enters the playfield with a random orientation and a specific color depending on its shape.
-Part of the tetris game measuring 4 spaces across and 4 spaces down is called the piece preview, and shows the next pieces that will enter the playfield.
+        - Part of the tetris game (top roght corner) measuring 4 spaces across and 4 spaces down is called the piece preview, and shows the next pieces that will enter the playfield.
-        - The player can rotate the falling tetromino ninety degrees at a time within the playfield by pressing the clockwise rotation button (Arrow Up) or anti clockwise button (z) if the piece has room to rotate.
+        - The player can rotate the falling tetromino ninety degrees (90deg) at a time within the playfield by pressing the clockwise rotation button (Arrow Up) / left mouse button / tap (on touch screens) or anti clockwise button (z) if the piece has room to rotate.
-        - The player can shift (slide) the falling tetromino sideways one space at a time by pressing the left or right arrow.
-Pieces cannot shift through walls or other blocks.
+        - The player can shift (slide) the falling tetromino sideways one space at a time by pressing the left arrow / move the mouse towards left / drag left (on touch screens) or right arrow / move the mouse towards right / drag right (on touch screens).
+        - Pieces cannot shift through walls or other blocks.
         - Each tetromino moves downward slowly by itself.
-Generally a player can use a method to "drop" the tetromino (pressing spacebar on keyboard), or make it move downward faster (pressing Down Arrow on keyboard or dragging down on touch devices).
+        - Generally a player can use a method to "drop" the tetromino (pressing spacebar on keyboard), or make it move downward faster (pressing Down Arrow on keyboard or dragging down on touch devices).
 Once the tetromino lands on the floor or other blocks, the piece will delay shortly before locking in place giving the player time to move it.
 After locking, a player can no longer move the tetromino.
         - When a tetromino locks and by doing so fills all empty spaces within one or more rows of the playfield, those full rows will clear.
 Remaining blocks above will move down by as many rows removed.
         - When lines are cleared some score will be awarded to player.
         - If the playfield has not filled up with blocks, the next piece enters.